quiltt/quiltt-js/RELEASING.md

 # Releasing

-This document describes the release process for the quiltt-js monorepo.
+This document describes the release process for the quiltt-sdks monorepo.
 Our release workflow is fully automated using [Changesets](https://github.com/changesets/changesets) and GitHub Actions.

 For general contributing guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).
 For project overview, see the [main README](README.md).